 Without this you will find it difficult to identify which jobs are suitable for you.
 If you can’t discriminate between jobs, you risk applying for so many jobs that the whole process becomes unmanageable.

 It requires a thorough investigation of your skills and experience, and identifying what you have achieved in your professional career in quantifiable terms – not just a rehash of your work history.
-If you have access to an outplacement program or have a career coach, work with them to build an attention-grabbing resume.
+If you have access to outplacement services, work with your consultant to build an attention-grabbing resume.

 Applying for too many jobs